Why Rowing Workouts Are the Perfect Complement to Running

 Rowing Is Low-Impact

-Running is incredibly high-impact and overuse injuries to the hips, knees, and ankles are common.
+Running is high-impact and can lead to overuse injuries to the hips, knees, and ankles.
 One way to avoid them is to incorporate some equally beneficial low-impact training, like rowing.
 “Using rowing as a cardiovascular complementary workout allows me to give my knees and other joints/soft tissue in the legs some time to ‘recover’ while still giving me endurance training,” Alex says.
 “Basically, you can use rowing to help balance overuse injuries that can arise from jumping into too much running too soon.”

 “I subscribe to the belief that rowing promotes healthy flexion in the knees, hips, and low back (when performed properly),” says Alex.
-This increased flexibility can help prevent overuse injuries, as well as other common running injuries like pulled hamstrings, knee pain, ligament sprains and tendonitis.
-It can also help you get loose faster before a run and make your warmup easier and more effective.
+He feels that it can also help you get loose faster before a run and make your warmup easier and more effective.
 “I am confident that as long as I can keep rowing a few days per week, my warm-up routine for running—which involves walking backwards, high knees, lunges with twists, and a few other simple dynamic movements—will be very doable,” shares Alex.

 Time, Distances, and Intensity Are Easily Translatable